Posted on Jan 26th 2019

 Studies have shown that human umbilical derived Mesenchymal stem cells (Wharton's Jelly) have been shown to be a promising source of fast self-renewal, promoting tissue repair, and modulating immune response.

-These are the type of stem cells used by Chronic Care of Richmond & Regenerative Medicine top seek out inflammation and degeneration and go to that location to begin repairing tissue.
+The regenerative medicine that Chronic Care of Richmond utilizes contains these types of stem cells to stop inflammation and degeneration and go to that location to begin repairing tissue.
 They have been shown to help repair muscle, bone, cartilage and tendons.

 Our umbilical cord derived Mesenchymal Stem Cells, specifically Wharton's Jelly, come from FDA regulated cord banks.
 They are specialized cells that are able to receive signals from the other cells in your body and trigger your body's natural healing process.